reevoo/reevoo.github.io/_posts/2014-07-25-about-reevoo.markdown

 There is a really nice feature that we call Ask An Owner, that allows any consumer that is interested in the project to ask questions to the persons that actually bought the products.

 I was impressed by how willing people are to share their honest opinions about the products they buy, because the number of reviews is quite impressive.
-I believe that this is happening because people actually realise (consciously or subconsciously) Barry’s: how much of a burden is to have too much choice.
+I believe that this is happening because people actually realise (consciously or subconsciously) Barry’s point: how much of a burden is to have too much choice.
 Therefore they want to help and to be helped.

 Barry Schwartz Ted Talk: [The paradox of choice][Barry].